 Paid back in full, with interest.
 The U.S. government sold its Citigroup stocks for $57 billion in 2011.

 While the Treasury Department received $900 million in insurance payments from the company for protecting its portfolio during those tough times.

 After the dust cleared, what resulted was a $13-billion-dollar profit for the American government.

 Citibank was successfully saved by the bailout it received and managed to pay it off in the end.

 It continued on its path to success and growth despite experiencing severe challenges to its business and reputation.

 Citi has made some changes for the better

-The leaders of the 200-plus-year-old company asked themselves what Citibank does well and what it shouldn't do at all.
+After the crisis, leaders at the 200-plus-year-old company asked themselves what Citibank does well and what it shouldn't do at all.

 Streamlining its global operations.
 The decision led to some restructuring of the company and some trimming back of its operations.